Foresters Infinite Banking · Defined

 Foresters is right for the entrepreneur or value creator who wants maximum early cash value, will deploy borrowed capital early and often, and genuinely values the fraternal benefits attached to membership.
 It fits the buyer who treats the certificate as a capital base to borrow against rather than a long-term growth engine, and who can identify productive uses for that capital that clear the loan cost.

 It is the wrong carrier for someone optimizing purely for long-term IRR, who wants a top-rated mutual brand, or who is looking for a savings vehicle rather than a life insurance strategy.
-If you cannot name an activity that beats the loan cost, no carrier is right for you, and Foresters, with its modest long-term growth, will punish a lack of discipline faster than most.
+If you cannot name an activity that beats the loan cost, no carrier is right for you, and Foresters makes that mistake more expensive because its own growth does less to bail you out.

 10 / Head to headForesters against the alternatives